 The transformation of the Moon into an inhabited and fully autonomous sister planet of the Earth before the end of this century might seem to be an overly optimistic goal.
 However it is well within our reach, for several reasons.
 First, virtually all of the aforementioned technologies already exist - it is just a matter of going to the Moon and applying the knowledge and technology that already exists.
-Second, the "nominal" rate of growth of scientific knowledge and technology is exponential, and ongoing, spectacular scientific/technological advances can be expected in fields such as computers, robotics, and nanotechnology.[3]
-Third, raw materials for the manufacturing base of the Moon will come from the solar system, whose resource base is many orders of magnitude greater than those of the Earth.
-Metzger et al.[2] estimate that the placement of a 41-metric-ton lunar industrial base on the Moon will grow, exponentially, over a period of a "few decades," to reach an industrial capacity that is millions of times greater than those of the Earth.
+Second, the nominal rate of growth of scientific knowledge and technology is exponential and ongoing, spectacular scientific/technological advances can be expected in fields such as computers, robotics, manufacturing, and nanotechnology.
+Third, raw materials for the manufacturing base of the Moon will come from the solar system, whose resource base is many orders of magnitude greater than that of the Earth.
+Metzger et al. estimate that the placement of a 41-metric-ton lunar industrial base on the Moon will grow, exponentially, over a period of a few decades, to reach an industrial capacity that is millions of times greater than that of the Earth - and will draw on solar system resources that are billions of times greater than those of the Earth.15 In other words, for all practical purposes, the return on investment in the Planet Moon Project will be infinite.